 Before marriage, I was seemingly healthy.
-It was obvious to me that stress played a huge part in my overall health when within a couple days of my wedding day, I was physically sick.
+It was obvious to me that stress played a huge part in my overall health when within a couple of days of my wedding day, I was physically sick.
 We all just chalked it up to “wedding day stress” and I was better for the honeymoon weeks later.

 It wasn’t until I became pregnant, that I felt the effects of constant stress on my body.
 I was so physically sick that I was hospitalized for dehydration and hyperemesis gravidarum.
 But it wasn’t the pregnancy that was causing all the stress, it was the other woman that was invited into my marriage.